sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 ## Conclusion

 We've long since outgrown the way in which we run database migrations.
 We've known for a while that there _was_ a problem, and felt the pain along with our users for an embarrassingly long time.
-After digging a bit deeper, better understand the problem space, and breaking a bit of our ossified code and deployment process along the way, I hope we're delivering a quality of life improvement to Sourcegraphers and our users.
+After digging a bit deeper, better understanding the problem space, and breaking a bit of our ossified code and deployment process along the way, we can now deliver a significant quality of life improvement to our users and Sourcegraphers alike.

 If your next upgrade does **not** crash, please tweet me at [@ericfritz](https://twitter.com/ericfritz).